- VBT is using velocity feedback to influence workouts.

 - Evoking maximal effort.
 This is a completely legitimate reason to measure bar speed on strength exercises, but it should only be done with experienced lifters.

 - Force-velocity profiling.
 Again this is something that all decent coaches have been doing for a long time.
 It should involve examining an athlete's strength, power, athletic performance, flexibility, body type, explosive gifts, and mechanics, not just bar speed.
 And to be honest, the velocity at which you can bench or squat 20% of your max is not particularly valuable information; it's not a good measure of explosiveness or strength.
 You have to consider actual athletic movements and go beyond simply finding the slope of a load-velocity best fit line.
 Measuring bar speed offers a purely scientific, more formulaic method, but by itself it is inferior.
-Force-velocity profiling is another component of training that needs to have some art to it.

 With all this in mind, measuring bar speed is a fine idea; there's nothing wrong with it; but it is definitely not a necessity in athletic development.
 The things you can do with it have all been done without it for a long time.
 We are not in "the age of VBT."
 Rather training has been largely velocity based for centuries.
 What's new is just some of the technology becoming widespread.
 Bar speed is another piece of feedback that can be used in training, but there are already plenty of other ways to measure performance.
 If you want to measure bar speed, that's totally cool.
 But it's not going to revolutionize athletic development.

 Now let's talk about some accompanying information that people are putting out to guide VBT.
 Check out the chart above.
 There are a variety of these charts, but the idea is always the same.
 The chart takes velocity ranges and associates them with a percent range of 1-rep max and/or a "strength quality."
 The velocity range and the percent 1RM make sense.
 That is useful information for selecting loads in velocity based strength training.
 What I want to talk about is the strength qualities.
 If you look at different charts, you find that people use different sets of qualities, and the numbers don't always line up the same.
 This is because these strength qualities are just phrases that people make up; they don't actually exist.
 What we actually have are two abilities, strength (maximum muscle tension) and explosiveness (how fast muscle tension is produced).
 Or in the VBT content people use the terms strength and speed.
 At different loads, different amounts of strength and speed are utilized, but there are no separate abilities being trained.
 Rather than five or six different categories of training, there should really only be two.
 What is considered speed work depends on the athlete.
 Speed work is the movements in your sport plus anything that features a shorter time frame for force production.
 For agility, speed, and jumping athletes, those activities are the only speed work.
 No weight training should be considered speed, even if it's light or explosive.
 Hang power snatches or squatting 20% 1RM do not develop speed for sprinting and jumping.
 Looking at these charts, rather than different abilities being trained with different loads, what you actually have is weaker strength stimuli and stronger strength stimuli.
-It's all strength training.
+It's all maximum strength training.
 The exception would be weightlifting where the competition movements are performed with roughly 60-80% of the athlete's max squat.
 In this case light lifting can be considered speed work.
 There are still only two categories, but the speed category now slides further toward the slow end of the spectrum.
 (If we were going to break strength down into categories, they would be neurological strength and structural strength.
 Those are entirely independent of velocity.)

 This brings us to the discussion on the specificity of strength.
 The current trend in research is in support of specificity, meaning that training at a particular velocity makes you specifically stronger at that velocity more than at other velocities.
 What I have seen is people make two conclusions: